 It's more difficult to measure and monitor whether or not your employee is getting the work done right.
 That's because it's harder to define and quantify what "done right" means.
 Here again, as with schedules, you need to set clear and specific expectations and objectives.
 And while with schedules you allow some flexibility and slack you need to be less flexible with regard to quality.
 Good is good.

 Don't lose sight of your target.
 When we talk about "done right", remember you're going for "excellent" not "perfect".
 And don’t forget to focus on results rather than the process.

 The key during these quality reviews is to make sure the employee’s estimate of the quality of the work done so far matches your own.
-For example, if you review the project that is about half -done, and the employee indicates the quality of the work is at that level you need to make sure you agree.
 If it appears to you that the quality of the work done to this point is still rough and preliminary, you need to discuss the difference with the employee and reset their expectations.
 If you don't, when they think they've achieved finished quality, you're likely to assess the work is only moderately finished.

 When reviewing work that you have delegated to subordinates, remember that you are still responsible for their work.
 So make sure the work is done on time and done right as discussed above.
 At the first sign of difficulty, you need to step in and adjust the employee’s standards to conform to your own.